Coloma Careers Programme

 Coloma’s Responsibilities & Approach

-In light of this development and the significance of ensuring a totally “independent and impartial” careers adviser, Coloma has already had in post since September 2011, a qualified careers adviser with extensive experience and knowledge in providing impartial guidance both in the independent and state education sectors.
-Students in Years 9 – 13 have either 1 to 1 guidance interviews, or group sessions on a variety of career and educational topics.
-The interview can include examining with the student, career ideas, different qualifications, learning pathways and higher education and what steps towards the students goals may be necessary.
+Coloma has a qualified careers adviser with extensive experience and knowledge in providing impartial guidance both in the independent and state education sectors.
+Students in Years 9 – 13 have the opportunity to take part in a 1 to 1 guidance interview with our careers advisor.
+This interview can include examining with the student, career ideas, different qualifications, learning pathways and higher education and what steps towards the students goals may be necessary.

 Fast Tomato (Yr 8 – 13)